mkovacs/kyuu/index.md

 All three parts are (possibly empty) sequences of decimal digits.
 The repetend and the integer parts, when empty, contain an implicit 0.

-In Haskell, % is the constructor of rational numbers, separating the numerator from the denominator.
+The percent sign % is the constructor of rational numbers (separating the numerator from the denominator) in Haskell.

 ## Examples